 Moving to Amsterdam might be a great adventure, especially when you’re a student.
 You probably expect a lot of fun, making new friends and exploring the area.
-I was extremely excited to move to the Netherlands to start my second Master’s degree.
-My goal was to complete my Master’s degree within the official given time-frame (which is 1 year for a regular MA/MSc and 2 years for MPhil), with no delays.
-On top of that, my plan was to also find a job in Amsterdam.
+I was extremely excited to move to the Netherlands.

 The truth is, just like most other expats moving to the Netherlands, I had no clue what Dutch bureaucracy is really like, and how many things you have to deal with.

-Practical Tips on How to Move to Amsterdam (updates for 2019)
+How to Move to Amsterdam or Other Dutch Cities

 - Housing in the Netherlands

 - Registration in the Netherlands

 - Health Insurance in the Netherlands